DavisPL-Teaching/119/exams/final_study_list.md

     + Monotonic time
         * which of the above or monotonic

-    + Measuring time: entrance time, processing time, exit time
+    + Measuring time: entrance time, processing time, exit time (These are all versions of system time.)

 ## Lecture 7

+Will not be covered on the final.

 TBD: the lecture is very brief and the last 1-2 days of class.